Cartoon of TR's reception by crowned heads of Europe (1910)

 Animated cartoon of Roosevelt's reception in Europe during his April-June 1910 tour.
 Sequences of crowned heads of Europe sitting in an open automobile, labeled Europe, located on a pier.
 TR, carrying a big stick, is in the bow of a ship that approaches the pier as the crowned heads wave.
 Caricatured are: TR; Victor Emanuel III of Italy; Manuel II of Portugal; Franz Joseph I of Austria; Alfonso XIII of Spain; Nicholas II of Russia; Edward VII of Great Britain; Clément Fallières of France; and Wilhelm II of Germany.

-The cartoon's subject, Theodore Roosevelt's reception by European monarchs, likely celebrates America's rising global influence and strong leadership, implicitly endorsing themes of national pride and assertive foreign policy, which align with right-leaning values.
+The cartoon, by depicting Theodore Roosevelt's reception by European monarchs, most likely emphasizes America's growing national strength and international influence, aligning with themes of national pride and assertive foreign policy.

 This historical political cartoon primarily features traditional white, male characters, reflecting the societal norms of its creation period.
 Its narrative focuses on political commentary without critiquing traditional identities or incorporating modern DEI themes.